Hunt Music

 Hunt Music is a compilation album by American rock musician Ted Nugent.
 The album did not see a large release but is still available on Internet sites.
 The second disc contains bonus tracks recorded by Ted Nugent.
-"I Just Wanna Go Hunting" had been unreleased.
+"I Just Wanna Go Hunting" had been unreleased at the time before being put into the 2018 album The Music Made Me Do It.